RomarQ/Tezaria/README.md

 <div align="center">

-# This project is not yet ready for public usage

 ### If you want to know more about this project, you can send me an e-mail to rodrigo_quelhas@hotmail.com

 <hr />